Taking Your Dogs to Death Valley National Park: Is it Worth it?

 Are Dogs Allowed at Death Valley

-Yes, you are probably already aware of this, but dogs are allowed at Death Valley.
-However, just like most national parks, there are rules you need to follow.
+Yes, dogs are allowed at Death Valley.
+However, just like most national parks, there are rules you need to follow to ensure the safety and well-being of both the pets and the park environment.

 The Death Valley National Park dog policy includes:

-- They must be kept on a leash, no longer than 6 ft at all times.
+• They must be kept on a leash, no longer than 6 feet at all times.

 Tip know before you go: Zabriskie Point is a paved trail.
 However, dogs are technically not permitted.